ttakahashi21/website/content/en/docs/concepts/storage/persistent-volumes.md

   used.
 Invalid values are any core object (objects with no apiGroup) except for PVCs.
 * The `dataSourceRef` field may contain different types of objects, while the `dataSource` field only allows PVCs and VolumeSnapshots.

+When the `CrossNamespaceVolumeDataSource` feature is enabled, there are additional differences:

+* The `dataSource` field only allows local objects, while the `dataSourceRef` field allows objects in any namespaces.
+* When namespace is specified, dataSource and dataSourceRef are not synced.

 Users should always use `dataSourceRef` on clusters that have the feature gate enabled, and fall back to `dataSource` on clusters that do not.
 It is not necessary to look at both fields